Mr Venn, will you help us learn some English?

 That was the first few lines, lazily quoted from Wikipedia, where you can learn more about him.
 Okay, he brought in Venn diagrams, so what?

-Understanding set language became better.
-People were able to “see” sets as physical objects.
-They were able to easily prove various properties of set operations – one of the basics being defining a subset.
-Set A is said to be a subset of B if all elements of A are also elements of B. This is checking that every element of A is an element of B. However, with a Venn diagram, this became uber-cool (see Figure 1).
+Set A is said to be a subset of B (the superset) if all elements of A are also elements of B. This is checking that every element of A is an element of B. However, with a Venn diagram, this became uber-cool (see Figure 1).

-This criterion is called, in English, relative clauses – to be accurate, restrictive relative clauses.
-Restrictive relative clauses are clauses that begin with a relative pronoun (such as who, that, where, and when) and defines a noun.
-By defining, these clauses create a proper subset of the noun clauses.
-Let’s see an example.
+Relative clauses are clauses that begin with a relative pronoun (such as who, that, where, and when) and define a noun.

-Mathematically, the clause “that have a broken windshield” is a defining criterion for the subset.
 Looking through the grammar lens, it is a relative clause because it begins with “that”, a relative pronoun.

 With the risk of being redundant, defining a proper subset is nothing but writing down a restrictive (defining) relative clause.
 Understanding one helps us understand the other.

 Also noteworthy is the fact that these restrictive relative clauses create a proper subset.
 So, aren’t there restrictive relative clauses that create an improper subset of a set.
 In other words, can we write down a criterion that will not create a proper subset, but becomes the same as the original set?
-The answer is we can, and to know further I’m going to request you to wait till the next post.

 Meanwhile, if you love math, practise restrictive relative clauses with the help of Mr. Venn; if you love English, get to know Mr. Venn through grammar.